 Death is a great and grand mystery, and the actual act of dying is the last physical act of our lives.
-We can do it well, like a graceful well-rehearsed piano solo or free throw, or we can do it herky-jerky like the klutzes we delightful humans can sometimes be.
+We can do it well, like a graceful well-rehearsed piano solo--or we can do it like that first awkward dance with a middle-school crush.
 But if anything deserves our full attention, some preparation, or some renewed clarity, death might be it.

-In this light-hearted, irreverant exploration of the one thing that is certain, Pritchett offers a look at all the uncertainty that precedes this final act.
-In a compelling mix of practical how-to advice and personal narrative, this book captures one personís adventures to make peace with her greatest nemesisódeath.
-She offers up wisdom from her obsessive search, which has included a decade of normal research (seminars, interviews, and retreats) and a lifetime of other related pursuits (digging up a dead body, necropsying her pet dog on the lawn, abandoning an MRI machine, taking flying lessons, and undergoing genetic testing).
+In this light-hearted, irreverent exploration of the one thing that is certain in all lives, Making Friends with Death offers a look at all the uncertainty that precedes this final act.
+A compelling mix of practical how-to advice and personal narrative, this book encapsulates our greatest quest—to make peace with death.
+Pritchett offers up wisdoms she has gleaned from all sorts of places, including a decade of traditional research and a lifetime of other related, but less formal, pursuits (digging up a dead body, watching her dog be necropsied on the lawn, hosting Death Cafés, and confronting the grim reaper himself).

 See all titles by this author

 Start Midnight, LLC - World